Bob Murphy (footballer): AFL career

 In 2005, under new coach Rodney Eade, Murphy cemented a place as a small centre half forward.
 He kicked 33 goals from this position and his overhead marking and leading ability were invaluable to the team.
 As part of the leadership group he led his younger teammates by great example across the half forward line.

 On 26 May 2006 Murphy injured his left knee during a horrible collision in the Bulldogs' 34-point loss to Collingwood.
 This injury caused him to miss the remainder of the 2006 season, including what would have been his first finals series.
 After successful reconstruction, he returned to action in the 2007 NAB Cup series in February 2007.
 He injured his right knee early in the 2008 season, but played on for the remainder of the season, before undergoing surgery to repair a damaged patellar tendon in September 2008.

 Murphy was back to form resembling his best in 2010, when he posted his second top-five finish in the club best and fairest.
 He spent more time across half-back, where his disposal and decision-making were up to his usual high standard.
 In games against Essendon and Fremantle he collected a career-best 28 disposals.
 He missed three games mid-year with a knee injury which was again aggravated in the preliminary final, requiring post-season surgery.

 In 2011 he had one of his best ever seasons, finishing second in the Bulldogs' best and fairest award, and earning his first selection in an All-Australian team, being named on a half-back flank.

 In 2015 he was named captain of the year at the AFLPA awards becoming the fourth player to win the award in his first year as a captain and was also named captain of the all Australian team becoming the first ever player to have collected both honours in the same season.

 On 10 April 2016, in the final minutes of the Bulldogs three-point loss to Hawthorn, Murphy sustained a knee injury while contesting a mark in the Hawks' forward 50.
 Scans later revealed he had injured his knee and had sustained a season-ending ruptured anterior cruciate ligament.
 Murphy later confirmed that he would play on for the Dogs in the 2017 season, and he ultimately missed the club's premiership win in October of 2016.
 Easton Wood was named as his replacement as captain.
 Robert Murphy played the final game of his career in round 23 2017, where he collected 15 disposals and 1 goal in a 9-point loss to Hawthorn.

+Media career

+Murphy contributes a regular sports column to The Age.
+An article he wrote about playing against Steve Johnson earned him a highly commended prize in the 2012 Australian Football Media Association awards.